 When You Feel Like Giving Up

-Combatting learned helplessness
+Combatting learned helplessness.

 Posted Feb 27, 2014

-I've written about this feeling many times: the sense that nothing that you do really has any effect on the what is happening in your life.
-I've experienced it many times as well—during the postpartum period, when my colicky daughter would not stop crying no matter what I did, at times in my career when it seemed like I worked hard and nothing came of it, and even in trying to find a mate.
+I've written about this feeling many times: the sense that nothing that you do really has any effect on what is happening in your life.
+I've experienced it as well—during the postpartum period when my daughter would not stop crying no matter what I did; at times in my career when it seemed like I worked hard and nothing came of it; even in trying to find a mate.

-So how do you dig your way out of this pit?
+How do you dig your way out of this pit?

-You must continue to try to escape the shock because you never know--maybe something that you do will work.
+You must continue to try to escape the shock because you never know—maybe something that you do will work.
 You must attempt to climb out of the pit of despair even when you feel as though you have no solid footing.
 It may be clumsy and feel awkward and it may take many attempts to get out, but the only way out is to try.
 If you simply accept what you believe is your fate, you won't go anywhere.

-But if you can do it, if you can dare to take a chance that you can climb out of the pit, perhaps it will work.
+But if you can do it—if you can dare to take a chance that you can climb out of the pit—perhaps it will work.
 The only way to unlearn helplessness is to learn that you can affect change.
 If you cannot do it alone, ask for help.
-A therapist can teach you skills to combat learned helplessness so ask for help if you need it.
+A therapist can teach you skills to combat learned helplessness—so ask for help if you need it.

-3) Try and try again.
 Once you try to make a change or to find a solution to problems in your life, don't give up if the first solution doesn't work.
-Try something else and if that doesn't work, try something else.
-Perseverance may be the key to you unlearning your learned helplessness because if you only try once and it doesn't work, you may have only strengthened your learned helplessness.
+Try something else—and if that doesn't work, try something else.
+Perseverance may be the key to you unlearning your learned helplessness; if you only try once and it doesn't work, you may have only strengthened it.
 So try anything that you can think of, no matter how little you believe that it will work.
 Any attempt to escape the shock, even if it fails, is better than no attempt.

 Copyright Amy Przeworski.
 This post and all portions of this post may NOT be duplicated or posted elsewhere (including on other websites) without permission of the author.
 However, a link to this post may be posted on your website without the need to request permission.